-The EnergyFlow package is written in pure Python and the core depends only on NumPy, the fundamental package for scientific computing with Python, and six, which is a lightweight module to patch some inconvenient differences between Python 2 and Python 3.
+The EnergyFlow package is written in pure Python and the core depends only on NumPy, the fundamental package for scientific computing with Python, six, which is a lightweight module to patch some inconvenient differences between Python 2 and Python 3, and h5py, which is used to interface with HDF5 files.
 The extra features require additional packages as specified below:

 The EnergyFlow package is designed to work with Python 2.7, 3.5, 3.6, and 3.7.
 These can be installed from here.
 A recent version of Python 3 is highly recommended, ideally 3.6 or higher.

 To install from PyPI using